en

 As opposed to what thinking is usually regarded as being, Krishnamurti argues that thought does not help but prevents us from seeing the facts of life.

-In watching something there are two things happening: what actually takes place is one and what we think of it is another.
+When watching something, two things are happening: what actually takes place is one, and what we think of it is another.

-What happens is what happens.
-What we think of it has as many variations as there are watchers.
-Life seems to happen outside of us, but the essential part of it happens in fact inside of us, in our consciousness.
+What happens is whatever happens.
+What we think of it varies as much as there are watchers.
+Life seems to happen outside us, but the essential part of it actually happens inside us, in our consciousness.

 This causes our drama and tragedy: we live in our own worlds.
 We think it is real, but it is made up of our thoughts and is true only to us.

-The third insight is a tough one, because it is against our common sense perception about ourselves.
-It is the belief that the ego is real.
+The third insight is a tough one because it runs counter to our common-sense perception of ourselves.
+The belief that the ego is real.

 3. We are not individuals.